framps/raspiBackupDoc/en/src/smart-recycle.md

 # Intelligent rotation strategy - Smart Recycle

 *raspiBackup* can either keep a configurable number of backups or use an intelligent backup rotation strategy.
-It is also called the ["generation principle in of data backup"](https://de.wikipedia.org/wiki/Generationenprinzip).
+It is also called the ["generation principle of data backup"](https://de.wikipedia.org/wiki/Generationenprinzip).
 The implementation was inspired by Manuel Dewald's article ["Automating backups on a Raspberry Pi NAS"](https://opensource.com/article/18/8/automate-backups-raspberry-pi).
 The following backups are then kept by default, if daily backups are created: